 - Teeth whitening

-- Veterinary fees (unless for service animal)
+- Veterinary fees for animals not qualified as service or support

 FSA Eligible Expenses Require IRS Approval